networknt/light-doc/content/en/tool/light-bot/why-light-bot.md

 ### Easy to Plugin

-The implementation of task executor can be easily replaced with the externalized jar file and configuration change.
-And the different team can wire in only the plugins they need.
-As it is an open source framework, it is very easy to test your own plugin and see the interactions during the build.
+The implementation of the task executor can be easily replaced with the externalized jar file and configuration change.
+And the different teams can wire in only the plugins they need.
+As it is an open-source framework, it is very easy to test your own plugin and see the interactions during the build.
 You can also customize the framework for your own needs.

 ### Build across Multiple Organizations

 In microservices architecture, different teams might have their own organizations and some of the dependencies are across multiple organizations.
 The DevOps tool needs to know how to check out and build repositories from many organizations.
 Also, these related services might reside in different git providers or git servers.
-To manage the access control in this complex git environment in DevOps tool is a daunting job.
+To manage the access control in this complex git environment in the DevOps tool is a daunting job.

 ### Idempotency